 Senior pets are more likely to suffer from health issues that cause incontinence.
 Incontinence is the inability to hold their bladder and or bowels.
 This could be due to injury or disease and can lead to your dog “going” wherever he happens to be.

-While incontinence may be treated with supplements or medications, depending on the cause, some dogs will need to wear dog diapers to manage their issues.
-Just like baby diapers, you can choose from either disposable or washable options to suit your dog’s needs
+While incontinence can, in some cases, be treated with supplements or medications, some dogs will need to wear dog diapers to manage their issues.
+Just like baby diapers, you can choose from either disposable or washable options to suit your dog’s needs.

 Mobility Problems in Dogs